-Indigenous-Led Online Courses Mobilizing Humanity towards Practical Solutions for Ecological Healing and Restoration
+Indigenous-Led Online Courses Mobilizing Humanity towards Practical Actions for Ecological Healing and Restoration

 with Dr. Lyla June Johnston and Guest Teachers

-Work with a community of humans to create your own strategic plan to regenerate the earth, in your backyard or beyond.
+• Work with peers to create your own strategic plan for healing the earth, in your backyard or beyond.

 Course Overview